Important

 Some people, though, do wish they’d quit sooner.

 So we think that, if you’re seriously considering quitting your job because of harassment, you should probably go ahead and do it.
-The question for you really isn’t whether to quit, it’s how to quit in a way that’s best for your career.
+The question may not really be whether to quit, it’s how to quit in a way that doesn’t mess up your career.

 How to quit in a way that protects your career

-If you want to quit and it’s easy for you, then you should just do it.
+If you want to quit and quitting is easy, then you should just do it.
 Find yourself a new job and get out of the old one.
-Don’t tell people why you’re quitting, just make up an excuse.
+Don’t tell people why you’re leaving, just make up an excuse.
 That way, you can leave on good terms and nobody will gossip about you.

 If your situation is more complicated though, then quitting will be more complicated too.